shakzodk/RAG-agent/README.md

-# RagAiAgent: Langchain/Langraph AI Agent with Hybrid RAG
+# Ragai Agent: a Langchain/Langraph AI Agent with Hybrid RAG

 This application can be configured (see config.py) to create your own specialized AI agent.